directus/directus/docs/app/data-model.md

-As described in the section on [Rows](/app/data-model#rows), we want each row in a data table to represent one unique record, event, object, entity, observation, etc. To do this, we can remove the `author_name` column from the `blog` table and replace it with an `author_id` foreign key table, which stores foreign keys from the `users` table.
+As described in the section on [Rows](/app/data-model#rows), we want each row in a data table to represent one unique record, event, object, entity, observation, etc. To do this, we can remove the `author_name` column from the `blog` table and replace it with an `author_id` foreign key column, which stores foreign keys from the `users` table.

 ```
 blog